- J.D., Georgetown University Law Center, 2012

 - U.S. District Court, Eastern District of Texas

-Jason C. Hoggan is an associate in the Government Contracts, Investigations and International Trade Practice Group in the firm's Dallas office.
+Jason C. Hoggan is an associate in the White Collar Defense and Corporate Investigations Group in the firm's Dallas office.

 Areas of Practice